flutter/website/src/docs/cookbook/plugins/picture-using-camera.md

       // Ensure that the camera is initialized. await _initializeControllerFuture;

-      // Attempt to take a picture.
+      // Attempt to take a picture and get the file
+      // where the image was saved.
       final image = await _controller.takePicture();
     } catch (e) {
       // If an error occurs, log the error to the console.